paul2596/Data-Science-Hackathon/README.md

 * Primary location

-## Further to revalidate the extracted content and ensure data quality the following validations were performed.
+## Further to revalidate the extracted content and ensure data quality the following validations were performed

 * The company name and domain names obtained from Greece startups database was compared with the ones on LinkedIn and a boolean column was added.